numpy/numpy/doc/source/user/absolute_beginners.rst

   import numpy as np

-This convention allows access to NumPy features with a short, recognizable prefix (``np.``) while distinguishing NumPy features from others that have the same name.
+This widespread convention allows access to NumPy features with a short, recognizable prefix (``np.``) while distinguishing NumPy features from others that have the same name.

 Reading the example code
 ------------------------